Nubb-Hub/portofolio/README.md

 Digital native from the 90s era and works as a Quality Assurance Tester
 -----------------------------------------------------------------------

-If you've landed on this page, it means you're either a fan or a recruiter
+If you've landed on this page, it means you're either a fans or a hunters

 * 🌍  I'm based in Indonesia
 * 🖥️  See my portfolio at [null](http://null.com)